DavidBalogun1010/Django-Todo-App/README.md

 Notifications for overdue tasks

-📜 License
+# 📜 License

 This project is licensed under the MIT License.
 © 2025 Your Name

-🙋‍♂️ Author
+# 🙋‍♂️ Author

-Your Name – GitHub
+Your Name – David Balogun

 ## 📁 Project Structure